 Notes:

 (1) Network Operators must provide data relating to Small Power Stations and/or Customer Generating Plant Embedded in their Systems when such data is requested by The Company pursuant to PC.A.3.1.4 or PC.A.5.1.4.
+After the PSM Implementation Date this information shall be provided pursuant to PC.9.

 (2) The data in schedules 1, 14 and 15 need not be supplied in relation to Medium Power Stations connected at a voltage level below the voltage level of the Subtransmission System except in connection with a CUSC Contract or unless specifically requested by The Company.

 (3) Each Network Operator within whose System an Embedded Medium Power Station not subject to a Bilateral Agreement or Embedded DC Converter Station not subject to a Bilateral Agreement is situated shall provide the data to The Company in respect of each such Embedded Medium Power Station or Embedded DC Converter Station or HVDC System.
+After the PSM Implementation Date this information shall be provided pursuant to PC.9.

 (4) In the case of Schedule 2, Generators, HVDC System Owners, DC Converter Station owners or Network Operators in the case of Embedded Medium Power Stations not subject to a Bilateral Agreement or Embedded DC Converter Stations not subject to a Bilateral Agreement, would only be expected to submit data in relation to Standard Planning Data as required by the Planning Code.